antemons/smart-manuscript/README.md

 ### Usage

-#### Transcript handwritten notes
+#### Transcribe handwritten notes

-Transcript the handwritten file (PDF or a SVG, generated e.g. by smart pens) and generate a PDF which is searchable and where text can be copied from.
+Transcribe the handwritten file (PDF or a SVG, generated e.g. by smart pens) and generate a PDF which is searchable and where text can be copied from.

     transcribe data/sample_text/The_Zen_of_Python.pdf output.pdf

 #### Handwritten input

-A simple application that transcripts handwritten input (e.g. from a digitizer pen):
+A simple application that transcribes handwritten input (e.g. from a digitizer pen):

     manuscript-writer